a2006tr/csc299-project/final/README.md

    using non-AI features.
 - The model and prompt are conservative (low temperature and token limits) but you should review any generated outputs before using them.
-- If you want a dry-run mode, retry/backoff, or mocked tests for AI, I can add them.